nainiayoub/java-notes/README.md

 ## In OOPS, what is meant by composition?
 * Composition is one of the fundamental concepts in object-oriented programming.
 It describes a class that references one or more objects of other classes in instance variables.
 This allows you to model a has-a association between objects.

+## How aggregation and composition are different concepts?
+Both __Aggregation__ and __Composition__ are specific cases of __Association__.
+In both aggregation and composition object of one class owns object of another class.
+But there is a subtle difference :
+* __Aggregation__ implies a relationship where the child can exist independently of the parent.
+Example: Class (parent) and Student (child).
+Delete the Class and the Student still exist.
+* __Composition__ implies a relationship where the child cannot exist independent of the parent.
+Example: House (parent) and Room (child).
+Rooms don't exist separate to a House.

 ## If there are no pointers in Java, then why do we get NullPointerException?
 __Java doesn’t support pointer explicitly, but it uses pointer implicitly :__